princess-fe/pdsnd_github/README.md

 ### Files used
 In this project, i use data provided by Motivate, a bike share system provider for many major cities in the United States.
 I will compare the system usage between three large cities: Chicago, New York City, and Washington DC.

+## The dataset
+All three of the data files contain the same core six (6) columns:
+	Start Time (e.g., 2017-01-01 00:07:57)
+	End Time (e.g., 2017-01-01 00:20:53)
+	Trip Duration (in seconds - e.g., 776)
+	Start Station (e.g., Broadway & Barry Ave)
+	End Station (e.g., Sedgwick St & North Ave)
+	User Type (Subscriber or Customer)
+The Chicago and New York City files also have the following two columns:
+	Gender
+	Birth Year

 ### Credits
 https://github.com/udacity/pdsnd_github